Psychologists and Therapists in Fig Tree Pocket, QLD

 Do you want to try one session to get a ‘life consult’ for yourself or someone you care about?
 I offer Single Session Therapy as well as ongoing counselling.
 Do you feel lost, overwhelmed, distressed, burdened or alone with your problems?
 I can help you connect the dots to see a bigger picture.
 Do you need help getting through a difficult time?
 Will it help to feel heard, supported and explore creative solutions to feeling better?
 I have extensive experience with relationships, work stress, student stress, trauma, abuse and families.
 Maya Angelou said, “be a rainbow in someone’s cloud”.
 That is what I aim to be.

 I love helping people to find their purpose and passions that they have lost while they are busy adulting.
-I specialise in anxiety and depression from age 16 to seniors.
+I specialise in anxiety and depression from age 18 to seniors.
 I also help with hiccups and life dramas that can trip us up along the way.
 I have a lot of lived experience and think that is invaluable that we focus on peoples strength and resilience.
+I am also experienced with WorkCover Claims having worked for them in a former life.
+I am happy to accept referrals for WorkCover, Victims Assist and DVA.

 I love helping people to find their purpose and passions that they have lost while they are busy adulting.
-I specialise in anxiety and depression from age 16 to seniors.
+I specialise in anxiety and depression from age 18 to seniors.
 I also help with hiccups and life dramas that can trip us up along the way.
 I have a lot of lived experience and think that is invaluable that we focus on peoples strength and resilience.
+I am also experienced with WorkCover Claims having worked for them in a former life.
+I am happy to accept referrals for WorkCover, Victims Assist and DVA.

 More Therapists Nearby